 4 to 5 pieces of Star Anise

-After chopping the rhubarb add all ingredients into large pan and leave to boil (this took around 10 minutes).
-Once boiling remove lid and leave to simmer until ingredients are all soft (this took around 40 minutes).
-In total the ingredients should be in the pan cooking for 50 minutes.
+After chopping the rhubarb add all ingredients into a large pan and leave to boil (this took around 10 minutes).
+Once boiling remove the lid and leave to simmer until ingredients are all soft (this took around 40 minutes).
+In total, the ingredients should be in the pan cooking for 50 minutes.

-Once the mixture is more liquified and soft remove the pan from the heat, take a heat proof dish or jug and place a seive over the top.
-Slowly pour small quantities of the mixture into the seive and drain all of the juice out using a wooden spoon to remove the most juice possible.
+Once the mixture is more liquified and soft remove the pan from the heat, take a heatproof dish or jug and place a sieve over the top.
+Slowly pour small quantities of the mixture into the sieve and drain all of the juice out using a wooden spoon to remove the most juice possible.
 Continue with all of the mixture and set the mixture aside to create something else with this such as a crumble, so that there is no waste.

 Leave in the fridge to cool for a couple of hours.
-Once cool pour the liquid mixture into a easy pouring container and serve.
+Once cool pour the liquid mixture into an easy pouring container and serve.